Neutaro/Neutaro/README.md

 Neutaro tx staking delegate ValidatorAddress 1000000uneutaro --from YOURWALLET --chain-id Neutaro-1 --node https://rpc1.neutaro.tech:443

 # Running a node
 Running a node means that you run the chains binary.
-Follow these steps to create a Validator that runs as a service on linux. _**There currently is no snapshot!
-Syncing a node will take hours.
-We will provide a snapshot very soon.**_
+Follow these steps to create a Validator that runs as a service on linux.

 ### First we update linux.
 we suggest using Ubuntu 22.04.03. <br>